 - To receive deposits from, and lending to, its members only, and

-- Complying with rules prescribed by the Central Government for regulation of such class of companies.
+- Complying with rules prescribed by the Central Government for the regulation of such class of companies.

-Nidhi Company Registration being in the nature of the public limited company needs to comply with two set of norms, i.e. Public limited company as per the Companies Act, 2013 and Nidhi rules, 2014.
-Regulation of Nidhi company is under the Ministry of Corporate Affairs.
+Nidhi Company Registration being like the public limited company needs to comply with two sets of norms, i.e. Public limited company as per the Companies Act, 2013, and Nidhi rules, 2014.
+The regulation of Nidhi company is under the Ministry of Corporate Affairs.
 In matters related to their acceptance and of deposit, Reserved Bank of India is empowered to direct them.

 Applicability of Nidhi Company Rules

 Central Government issued the Nidhi Rules 2014, in the exercise of powers conferred under Section 406 read with Section 469 of the Companies Act, 2013, which came into force on the 1st day of April 2014.
 The applicability of these rules are explained below: